Source: PostgreSQL #

 -

-Create a user used for replication:
+Create a user for replication:

 CREATE USER <username> PASSWORD '<password>';